tom-elvidge/racketreel/CONTRIBUTING.md

 openapi-generator-cli generate
 ```

 Update `Dart/Client/CHANGELOG.md` with the new version.
+Some adjustments may have to be made to the generated code to ensure it compiles.

 Publish the client.